momo1231-for/momo1231-for/README.md

 🌱 Currently Learning: Network Security, Threat Hunting, and Secure Cloud Deployment(on AWS).

-💼 Career Goal: To become a highly skilled Cloud Security Engineer, contributing to the safety and resilience of business applications worldwide.
+💼 Career Goal: To become a highly skilled Cloud Security Architect, contributing to the safety and resilience of business applications worldwide.

 🎯 Key Interests: Cybersecurity, Cloud innovative solutions for smarter business workflows, and Artificial Intelligence.